lif0/FabulousScheduler/README.md

 - And in many other projects where you have to do something on time, in large quantities and with a certain frequency

 ## 🚀 Features <a id="features" />
-- [x] Implement default cron scheduler
+- [x] Implement default recurring scheduler
 - [x] Implement default queue scheduler
-- [ ] Docs for CustomCronJobManager
+- [ ] Docs for CustomRecurringJobManager
 - [ ] Docs for CustomQueueJobManager
 - [ ] Benchmark for JobResult type
 - [x] Return job result via pub/sub callback event